AndyLiner13/Trivia-101/.github/instructions/copilot.instructions.md

 Only use console.log sparringly, and when you're done troubleshooting remove any console.logs used during the troubleshooting process.

 Do not try to run npx tsc checks.

+Include emojis in console.logs.
+A check should go at the beginning of good logs and an x should go at the beginning of bad logs.